 "One of the things I find to be remarkable (about Mulberry) is, she bought her apartment nine years ago.
 Nobody was buying on Main Street then.
 She opened her gallery... when most of Main was still forgotten."

 Those sentiments echoed in comments from Bill Sloane, a 14-year resident of the OTR area and longtime friend of Mulberry and her husband.

 “I think the first time we talked was in the daytime after a Final Friday opening, and I just asked what her hopes were for the gallery,” he recalled.
 “At first I thought she was only going to display only her own work, but of course she excelled at finding artists and curating the shows.”

 There's no problem finding artistic talent in the region.
 The city has two of the top art schools in the country in DAAP and the Art Academy of Cincinnati, and serves as a home base for many talented young artists who've returned to the city during its creative renaissance.

-But Mulberry was very selective with the works she displayed and the reasons behind her choosing them.
-She sifted through artists to find great but not well-known artists in an effort to progress their careers and the local art scene in the
+Mulberry was very selective with the works she displayed and the reasons behind her choosing them.
+She sifted through artists to find great but not well-known artists in an effort to progress their careers and the local art scene in the process.

 “She really did a good job of letting people submit work to her and then selecting work that was unique," Sloane said.
 “Many of those artists have really seen their career grow in part because of Lily and that relationship continued."